 Cropping of the final photograph may be slightly different than the images displayed on this site.

 Due to the various screen resolutions, colours, brightness, contrast and other display characteristics of monitors, printed photographs will be considerably sharper and more detailed than their corresponding screen images.

-These listed prices are only for the explicit personal use of the photograph, and does not permit reproduction, on line or commercial usage of said photographs.
+These listed photograph prices are for the explicit personal use of the buyer only, and does not permit reproduction, on line or commercial usage of said photographs.